Neural Module Networks: Neural module networks for visual QA

 These representations bear a certain resemblance to pieces of a combinatory logic \cite{Liang13DCS}: every leaf is implicitly a function taking the image as input, and the root represents the final value of the computation.
 But our approach, while compositional and combinatorial, is crucially not logical: the inferential computations operate on continuous representations produced by neural networks, becoming discrete only in the prediction of the final answer.

 \paragraph{Layout} These symbolic representations already determine the structure of the predicted networks, but not the identities of the modules that compose them.
 This final assignment of modules is fully determined by the structure of the parse.
-All leaves become \mod{find} modules, all internal nodes become \mod{transform} or \mod{combine} modules dependent on their arity, and root nodes become \mod{describe} or \mod{measure} modules depending on the domain (see \autoref{sec:experiments}).
+All leaves become \mod{attend} modules, all internal nodes become \mod{re-attend} or \mod{combine} modules dependent on their arity, and root nodes become \mod{measure} modules for yes/no questions and \mod{classify} modules for all other question types.

 Given the mapping from queries to network layouts described above, we have for each training example a network structure, an input image, and an output label.
 In many cases, these network structures are different, but have tied parameters.
-Networks which have the same high-level structure but different instantiations of individual modules (for example \emph{what color is the cat?} / { \tt describe[color](find[cat])} and \emph{where is the truck?} / { \tt describe[where](find[truck])}) can be processed in the same batch, allowing efficient computation.
+Networks which have the same high-level structure but different instantiations of individual modules (for example \emph{what color is the cat?}---{ \tt classify[color](attend[cat])} and \emph{where is the truck?}---{ \tt classify[where](attend[truck])}) can be processed in the same batch, resulting in efficient computation.

-As noted above, parts of this conversion process are task-specific---we found that relatively simple expressions were best for the natural image questions, while the synthetic data (by design) required deeper structures.
+As noted above, parts of this conversion process are task-specific---we found that relatively simple expressions were best for the natural image questions, while the shapes question (by design) required deeper structures.
 Some summary statistics are provided in \autoref{tab:struct-summary}.

 \paragraph{Generalizations}